alixtc/pelage/README.md

 cd
 mkdir tmp
 cd tmp
-fur-coat-run
+furcoat-run
 ```

 # Install

-Go to `https://github.com/{group}/fur-coat` to see the project, manage issues,
+Go to `https://github.com/{group}/furcoat` to see the project, manage issues,
 setup you ssh public key, ...

 Create a python3 virtualenv and activate it: